Tx Lifecycle

 • an expiresAtBlock number, after which this transaction is invalid

 • optionally, a boolean signedRead.
-If set, will only allow the transaction to be used for signed reads.
-Otherwise it will be rejected by the transaction pool validation
+If set, it only allows the transaction to be used for signed reads.
+Otherwise, it will be rejected by transaction pool validation

-• The is one other field in seismic transaction metadata, an integer called messageVersion.
-This field is a hack to allow browser extension wallets (e.g. Metamask) to support the Seismic transaction type.
+• There is one other field in Seismic transaction metadata: an integer called messageVersion.
+This field is a hack to allow browser extension wallets (e.g. MetaMask) to support the Seismic transaction type.
 Message version 0, the default, means a standard Seismic transaction as described above.
-Message version 2 corresponds to a transaction sent as EIP712 typed data, which browser extension wallets can sign.
-There is no message version 1, but we reserved this for implementing seismic transactions via eth_personalSign
+Message version 2 corresponds to a transaction sent as EIP-712 typed data, which browser extension wallets can sign.
+There is no message version 1, but we reserved this for implementing Seismic transactions via eth_personalSign

-• These 6 seismic-specific fields are called SeismicElements: client encryption pubkey, the 4 security fields above, message version) are combined with the EOA address (sender), chainId, nonce, to address, and value.
-The collection of all 11 of these fields are referred to as the Seismic transaction metadata (TxSeismicMetadata) in seismic-alloy-consensusarrow-up-right
+• These six Seismic-specific fields are called SeismicElements: the client encryption public key, the four security fields above, and the message version.
+They are combined with the EOA address (sender), chainId, nonce, to address, and value.
+The full set of 11 fields is referred to as the Seismic transaction metadata (TxSeismicMetadata) in seismic-alloy-consensusarrow-up-right

 • To encrypt calldata, we use AES with AEAD.
 The AEAD is an RLP encoding of the TxSeismicMetadata.
 The nonce for this encryption is the same 12-byte encryption nonce as we included in the metadata